openstenoproject/plover/windows/README.md

 ### Running Plover in development

-To run from source, from the root of the Git repository, use `python launch.py`.
+To run from source, from the root of the Git repository, use `launch.bat`.

 ### Building